Analyzing Tapestry (NYSE:TPR) & Tandy Leather Factory (OTCMKTS:TLFA)

-Tapestry (NYSE:TPR) and Tandy Leather Factory (OTCMKTS:TLFA) are both retail/wholesale companies, but which is the better stock?
-We will contrast the two businesses based on the strength of their analyst recommendations, dividends, risk, valuation, earnings, profitability and institutional ownership.
+Tapestry (NYSE:TPR) and Tandy Leather Factory (OTCMKTS:TLFA) are both retail/wholesale companies, but which is the better investment?
+We will contrast the two businesses based on the strength of their analyst recommendations, valuation, earnings, profitability, dividends, risk and institutional ownership.

-Tapestry has a beta of 1.32, meaning that its share price is 32% more volatile than the S&P 500.
-Comparatively, Tandy Leather Factory has a beta of 0.82, meaning that its share price is 18% less volatile than the S&P 500.
+Tapestry has a beta of 1.32, indicating that its share price is 32% more volatile than the S&P 500.
+Comparatively, Tandy Leather Factory has a beta of 0.82, indicating that its share price is 18% less volatile than the S&P 500.

-This table compares Tapestry and Tandy Leather Factory’s revenue, earnings per share and valuation.
+This table compares Tapestry and Tandy Leather Factory’s top-line revenue, earnings per share (EPS) and valuation.

 |Gross Revenue